jmdodd/bbpress-threaded-replies/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.4 =
+* bbPress 2.0 and 2.1 compatible.
+Template files have been renamed to avoid filename collisions.

 = 0.2 =
 * SQL and template updates.
 Fixes missing pagination for blogs without default 'wp_' database prefix.